TRACES - Transmitting contentious cultural heritages with the arts

 By deploying an innovative research methodology based on an artistic and ethnographic approaches, TRACES analyses challenges, opportunities and practices inherent in transmitting difficult pasts and heritages in contemporary Europe.
 The project involves a multi-disciplinary team that brings together established and emerging scholars, artists, and cultural workers to develop a rigorous, creative and all-round investigation on contentious cultural heritages, and to experiment with innovative research methodologies.
 In order to achieve these objectives, TRACES has initiated a series of “Creative Co-Productions” in which artists, researchers, heritage agencies, and stakeholders collaborate on long-term projects researching selected cases of contentious heritage and developing new participatory public interfaces.
 Theoretical investigations pertaining to different research fields and disciplines will support and complement these art-based research actions, analysing and expanding their outcomes with the aim to identify new directions for cultural institutions and museums to effectively transmit contentious cultural heritage and contribute to evolving European identities.

 TRACES is made up of 36 researchers from 11 institutions across Europe (Italy, Norway, Romania, Slovenia, United Kingdom, Switzerland, Germany and Austria).
 Professor Arnd Schneider leads the Norwegian part.
+The Project is planned to finish in Autumn 2020.

 The project is funded by the European Commission’s Horizon 2020 Research and Innovation Programme ‘Reflective Society’ (Cultural Heritage and European Identities) and runs for three years.